 Our work addressing nutrition and infectious diseases includes the following activities:

-- Working with and supporting national governments to:
+- Collaborating with national governments to:

 - Integrate NACS indicators into health management information systems and evaluate the implementation of NACS services to inform scale-up.

-- Developing and supporting tools and resources for integrating nutrition into care and support for people living with infectious diseases, such as:
+- Developing and supporting tools and resources, such as the BMI wheel and a costing tool for planning and budgeting of NACS services, to integrate nutrition into care and support for people living with infectious diseases.